SUSE-Cloud/socok8s/doc/source/deployment/setup-deployer.rst

 Installing the SUSE Containerized OpenStack software
 ----------------------------------------------------

-There are several ways to install the SUSE Containerized OpenStack software.
+We recommend two ways of installing the SUSE Containerized OpenStack software.

 1. Install with an ISO image including required dependencies: